the-hktran/vstr/README.md

 ## Features

 * Vibrational Self-Consistent Field (**VSCF**)
-* Vibrational Heat-Bath Configuration Interaction (**VHCI**) in harmonic oscillator product bases and VSCF modal bases.
+* Vibrational Heat-Bath Configuration Interaction (**VHCI**) in harmonic oscillator product bases and VSCF modal bases
-* Epstein-Nesbet Pertubation Theory of Second Order on top of VHCI solutions (**VHCI+PT2**)
+* Epstein-Nesbet Pertubation Theory of Second Order on top of VHCI solutions done deterministically, stochastically, and semi-stochastically (**VHCI+PT2**)
 * Optimized Coordinates for VSCF (**OC-VSCF**)
-* Numerical PES derivatives computed at various levels of theory.
+* Numerical PES derivatives computed at various levels of theory up to sextic through the use of PySCF
+* IR spectral intensities and frequencies determined from VHCI using a dipole surface expansion

 ## Author